About the Document

 -

-eConfigure KNX Lite Version: The Lite version is designed for users who need a straightforward and efficient tool for their KNX projects.
+eConfigure KNX Lite Edition: The Lite edition is designed for users who need a straightforward and efficient tool for their KNX projects.
 It includes all the essential features required for basic configuration and management.

 -

-eConfigure KNX Expert Version: The Expert version offers advanced features and tools for professional users who require more sophisticated functionalities.
+eConfigure KNX Expert Edition: The Expert edition offers advanced features and tools for professional users who require more sophisticated functionalities.
 These include enhanced configuration options, detailed diagnostics, and additional customization capabilities.

 -

-eConfigure KNX Expert Student Version: The Expert Student version is tailored for educational purposes.
+eConfigure KNX Expert Student Edition: The Expert Student edition is tailored for educational purposes.
 It provides students access to the full range of features at a reduced cost, making it ideal for learning and training in KNX technology.

 General Cybersecurity Information